sheraz-ahmed-khan/cars-dataset-eda/README.md

-# Car Data Analysis and Price Prediction
+# Cars Data Analysis

 ## Project Overview

-This project analyzes a car dataset containing various attributes such as brand, model, engine specifications, fuel efficiency, and pricing (MSRP).
+This project analyzes cars dataset containing various attributes such as brand, model, engine specifications, fuel efficiency, and pricing (MSRP).
 The goal is to:

 - Explore and visualize key aspects of the dataset
 - Identify the most fuel-efficient cars